ARPA-Network/Randcast-User-Contract/README.md

 The Playground serves as:

-1. **Production Environment**: Real-world testing and usage by communities
+1. **Live Deployment**: Real-world testing and usage by communities across multiple networks
 2. **Reference Implementation**: Code examples and integration patterns
-3. **Cost Demonstration**: Showcasing the efficiency of Randcast's free response model
+3. **Cost Demonstration**: Showcasing the efficiency of Randcast's subscription model

 ## Integration Guide